ethereum/ethereum-org-website/src/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 ### 2\.
 Request ETH from the Rinkeby faucet {#request-eth-from-rinkeby-faucet}

-Follow the instructions on the [Rinkeby faucet](https://www.rinkebyfaucet.com/) to receive Eth.
-You will have to share on social media for this specific faucet.
+Follow the instructions on the [Alchemy Rinkeby faucet](https://www.rinkebyfaucet.com/) to receive ETH.
 Make sure to include your **Rinkeby** Ethereum address (from Metamask) and not another network.
-After following the instructions, double check that you’ve received the ETH in your wallet.
+After following the instructions, double-check that you’ve received the ETH in your wallet.

 ### 3\.
 Create a new project directory and `cd` into it {#create-a-new-project-direction}